 SP4PHC in Burkina Faso

-SP4PHC is working with government stakeholders and development partners to review the performance of the gratuité scheme, build consensus around the challenges and opportunities to improve the scheme, and to establish a working group on purchasing primary health care.
-Together we will explore opportunities to simplify and harmonize various purchasing mechanisms, including gratuité, performance-based financing and line-item budgets.
+SP4PHC is working with government stakeholders and development partners to build consensus around the challenges and opportunities of the gratuité scheme and to establish a working group on purchasing primary health care.
+Together we will explore opportunities to increase efficiency by simplifying and harmonizing systems.
 SP4PHC will build from this to support the design and testing of modifications to gratuité, and towards the transition of gratuité management to CNAMU.

 Featured Learning Products